Norfolk Board of Education: Doan's Hollow Public School

 Doan's Hollow Public School is a defunct public elementary school that existed from the early 20th century until circa 1980.
+Red Kelly attended Doan's Hollow Public School during the 1930s.

 Lynedoch Public School

 Lynedoch Public School is a defunct elementary school in the hamlet of Lynedoch, Ontario, Canada which taught students from kindergarten to the second grade starting in the year 1881.
 This school was considered to be a feeder school to Walsh Public School.

 Nixon Public School

 Nixon Public School was an elementary school that was located in Nixon. that started out as a one room schoolhouse in the mid to late 19th century.
 During the 1950s, the school was moved to a centralized building; both of these buildings were located in the hamlet of Nixon and across the street from each other.
+The one-room schoolhouse was sold to become a private residence, and Nixon Public School became a centralized school until it was closed in September 2001 due to cutbacks in education spending.